goop-studios/slimes-lament/README.md

   </a>
 </div>

-## Welcome to the official game repo of Slime's Lament.
+## :bowtie: Welcome to the official game repo of Slime's Lament.

 This is where all the files for the game is hosted, although there will be no build instructions.